Skip to content

 Here’s what I’ve learned about how to lead them well:

-Be honest and authentic
+Be honest and authentic.

-Explain why
+Explain why.

-Help them discover their strengths
+Help them discover their strengths.

 The next generation is hungry to use their skills and passions in a career.
 One of the most significant things I do as a leader is help our young staff discover and exercise their strengths and gifts.
 Too often, veteran leaders don’t want to give up control of projects and tasks.
 But we’re only hurting ourselves in the long run.
-Gen Y won’t stay in situations where they aren’t allowed to grow and expand their wings.
+Gen Y won’t stay in situations where they can’t grow and expand their wings.

-Connect poor decisions with real consequences
+Connect poor decisions with real consequences.

-Provide intentional learning opportunities
+Provide intentional learning opportunities.

 This emerging generation is full of passion and possibility.
 Let’s learn to lead them well.